As Democrats fume, the Trump appointee who can start the Biden transition is in no hurry

 “By law, the GSA administrator reports to the president and is subject to his direction and control,” said Jack St. John, who was Murphy’s chief of staff and then general counsel before taking a private-sector job last month.
 “So to the extent Emily has been instructed to withhold ascertainment, she really doesn’t have any good options.”

-Murphy’s staff has refused to say whether she has taken direction from the White House or the Justice Department.
-But the president has signaled his support.
+The president has signaled his support.
 “Great job Emily!”
 Trump tweeted Sunday, retweeting a 10-day-old appeal from Murphy to service-disabled veterans to apply for federal contracts.

 In 2000, GSA leaders leaned heavily on their general counsels for advice on when to determine the winner and release transition resources to Bush.
 Murphy’s top lawyer is 35 years old and new to the subject.
 Trent Benishek was appointed five days before the election from a junior role in the White House counsel’s office, which he joined last year to help with impeachment proceedings.